 How is a Neck Lift Performed?

-Sonoma County plastic surgeon Kristen Yee, MD performs neck lifts under general anesthesia because she feels it’s the safest.
+East Bay plastic surgeon Kristen Yee, MD, FACS performs neck lifts under general anesthesia because she feels it’s the safest.
 The scar will be mainly hidden in the hairline, and around (in front of and behind) the ear; there is often a separate small incision under the chin as well.
 Through these incisions, fat is sculpted and repositioned, and the underlying muscles are tightened.
 The skin is re-draped over the newly contoured neck and jaw, and the excess skin is removed.
 Depending on the extent of surgery, you may have thin drains placed.